alexgibson/concierge/README.md

 }
 ```

-Also make sure to link the CSS stylesheet in your HTML template.
+Also make sure to link the CSS stylesheet in your template.

 ```
 <link type="text/css" rel="stylesheet" href="open-web-installer.css" />